munichpavel/munichpavel.github.io/_posts/2024-02-16-data-engineering-for-genai.md

 * removing the guard-rails of the human-in-the-loop user as quality-assurance (QA) agent
 * removing the bottle-neck of the human-in-the-loop user as QA agent

-In a series of blog posts we'll look at generative AI (GenAI) is changing data engineering, and how data engineering needs to adapt to harness the benefits without exploding your data stack.
+In this series of blog posts we'll look at how GenAI is changing data engineering, and how data engineering needs to adapt to harness the benefits without exploding your data quality.

 Let's take the main example of how I've used GenAI with customers over the past half year: extracting structured data from semi- or unstructured source data, such as PDF reports or invoices.
 My main take-away is